Mansoor-P/Software-Learnings/Sping-anotations.md

 }
 ```

+**Explanation**:
+- Defines a class as a source of bean definitions.
+- **@Bean**: Marks a method as a bean producer.

-#### @ComponentScan
+### @ComponentScan

-This annotation is used to enable component scanning.
-In this example, it scans the package "com.example" and its sub-packages for components.
+This annotation tells Spring where to search for components, services, and repositories.

 ```java
 @SpringBootApplication